 Tox21 data analysis work group

 With the availability of data generated in a multi-year US EPA ToxCastTM (ToxCast) and a federal collaborative program between US EPA, FDA, NIH, NTP at NIEHS called Toxicology in the 21st Century, or Tox21TM (Tox21) there is a need to address if and how this type of mechanistic data can be used in the risk assessment process of chemicals.
-EBTC has established a working group that will study how the mechanistic data from ToxCast and Tox21 can be used in safety assessment.
-The group is currently running a pilot studyIn a pilot study, an existing ToxCast data set will be used.
-The compounds in the set are all drugs that have a well-documented liver and/or heart organ toxicity.
-There is an equal number of negative controls, drugs, which do not illicit toxicity.
-The Working Group is now developing a protocol for a systematic scoping review for the most significant adverse effects in the liver and heart as observed in experimental animals after treatment with these 10 drugs.
-The observed adverse effect (AE) profile in experimental animals together with the AE profile as observed in patients will be compared with the pathways signatures based on ToxCast and Tox21 data.
+EBTC has established a working group that is in the process of studying how the mechanistic data from ToxCast and Tox21 can be used in human safety assessment.
+The group is currently completing a systematic review of animal and human data on a number of approved drugs with and without drug-induced liver injury (DILI), as stated in the US FDA Liver Toxicity Knowledge Base.
+The observed adverse effect (AE) profile in experimental animals together with the AE profile as observed in patients in randomized controlled trials and post-marketing surveillance data (Real World Evidence) will be compared with the pathways signatures based on ToxCast and Tox21 data set.

 Work Group members: